JeeWeetje/iot-workshop/Flow.md

 We will pass the telemetry to an email address provided by you.

+*Note: In this workshop, we will create uniquely named Azure resources.
+The suggested names could be reserved already.
+Just try another unique name.*

-*Note: in this workshop, you are introduced into Microsoft Flow.
+*Note: you are introduced into Microsoft Flow.
 See for [more information](https://flow.microsoft.com/).*

 ### Prerequisites